LilithTundrus/e621-API-Docs/docs/Blips.md

 # Blips

-Blips are a unique type of endpoint.
+Blips are a unique type of 'action'.
 They are like _comments_ but don't relate to a specific post.
 They are also unlike _forum_ posts as they aren't created around a user-generated topic.

 You can check them out yourself [here](https://e621.net/blip/index)